5 Tips for Back Pain Relief

 Also, getting your body moving through aerobic exercise causes the body to release endorphins.
 Endorphins are the body’s natural pain relievers and can be as strong as even some clinical pain relievers.

-Luckily for us, endorphins aren’t released just through intense exercise.
+Luckily for us, endorphins are not released just through intense exercise.
 Even simple activities like brisk walking can release endorphins in the body, which is another reason to get your body moving as much as possible throughout the day.

 3. Stay Strong